connexta/MERLIN_Message_Transformer/README.md

 * SWEXmlParser-1.0-SNAPSHOT-shaded.jar
 * SWEXmlParser-1.0-SNAPSHOT.jar

-The shaded jar contains all of the required dependencies for the transformers to work.
+The shaded jar contains all the required dependencies for the transformers to work.
 The non-shaded jar only containes the actual class files from this project (no dependencies).

 # Usage
 The library consists of an interface (`SWETransform`) containing static methods to invoke in order to transform data from XML format to JSON.
-Currently only the `InsertSensorTransformer` is implemented.
+Currently, only the `InsertSensorTransformer` is implemented.
 Others will be added in time.

 `InsertSensorTransformer` has three signatures that can be used - taking as input:
 * String